absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 ### View a Client

 Once created, a **group-client** can be viewed and updated in the unique Client's ID page.
-To access the page, click on the Client in the Clients' table.
+To open this page, click on the desired client in the **Clients** table.

-The client's data can be updated in this page and its ID and secret copied as well.
+From the Client Details page, you can:

+- Update the client’s information
+- Copy its **ID** and **secret**
+- Manage its connections
+- Manage the Client's **Roles** as well as **Members**
+- View the Client's audit logs

 ![View Client](../img/users-guide/group-client-view.png)

-There **Connections** tab in the **group-client page** is where a User can connect a Client to a Channel.
+The **Connections** tab in the **group-client page** is where a User can connect a Client to a Channel.

 ## Create a Channel

-Channels are considered as message conduits.

-They are responsible for the messages exchange between Clients and act as message topic that can be be **published** or **subscribed** to by multiple Clients.
+Channels act as **message conduits**, enabling communication between clients.

+They serve as topics that multiple clients can **publish** to or **subscribe** from, allowing seamless device-to-device messaging.
-Each Client can **publish or subscribe** to a Channel, facilitating seamless device-to-device communication.
-Although subtopics can exist, they are not required for basic interactions.
+While subtopics are supported for more granular message routing, they are optional for basic interactions.

+Each channel has a **route**, which is a user-friendly alias for the channel’s ID.
+The route makes it easier to reference or subscribe to the channel without needing the full UUID.
+It is defined **only during creation** and cannot be changed later, so choose something short, clear, and descriptive.

 To create a channel, navigate to the fourth tab under the groups and click on `+ Create`.
 This will open a dialog box which will take in a unique Channel name.
-Much like the Clients, clicking on `+ Create Channels` will allow a user to upload a _.CSV_ file with multiple channels.
+Much like the Clients, clicking on `Upload` will allow a user to upload a _.CSV_ file with multiple channels.

 ![Create Group Channel](../img/users-guide/group-channel-create.png)

 ### View a Channel

-After the Channel is created, clicking on it while it is on the Channel's table leads to the Channel View Page.
+After the Channel is created, clicking on it while it is on the Channels table leads to the Channel View Page.

 ![View Group Channel](../img/users-guide/group-channel-view.png)